 Authorization for Medical Treatment for Work-Related Injuries

-To receive authorization for treatment, contact the Workers' Compensation Coordinator in Human Resources by calling 850-474-2606, 850-474 2156 or 850-474-2694.
-Human Resources will then report the injury to AmeriSys, the workers' compensation third party administrator as of January 1, 2014.
-The injured employee must participate in the initial telephone call to AmeriSys with Human Resources either in the Human Resources office or via conference call.
+To receive authorization for treatment, contact the Workers' Compensation Coordinator in Human Resources by calling 850.474.2694 or emailing email@example.com.
+Human Resources will then report the injury to AmeriSys, the workers' compensation third party administrator.

 Employees must submit certification from an AmeriSys authorized physician to their supervisor and Human Resources if they are unable to work as a result of a work-related injury/illness.
 Documentation of each medical appointment that includes the employee's work status must be submitted to the immediate supervisor and Human Resources after each appointment.
 Employees who are released to work by the physician are expected to return to work immediately.

-UWF participates in the Workers' Compenation Anti-Fraud program.
-Anyone providing information to the Department of Financial Services leading to an arrest or conviction of someoine committing fraud can receive up to a $25,000 reward.
+UWF participates in the Workers' Compensation Anti-Fraud program.
+Anyone providing information to the Department of Financial Services leading to an arrest or conviction of someone committing fraud can receive up to a $25,000 reward.

 The Employee Handbook for the Workers' Compensation Medical Management Program will explain your responsibilities and AmeriSys' responsibilities in working together to treat job-related injuries.